 The geology of the Vittangi project area consists of a Proterozoic greenstone sequence of sediments, volcanoclastics and intrusive rocks.
-Stratiform to stratabound graphite mineralization occurs at the Nunasvaara deposit comprised of sub-vertical, 20 to 30-metre-wide lithologically continuous units of a very fine grained, dark-grey to black graphite rock.
-The Nunasvaara graphite unit extends over 15 km of strike, of which less than 10% has been drill tested to date.
+Stratiform to stratabound graphite mineralization occurs at the Nunasvaara deposit as two individual, sub-vertical 15 to 60 metre wide, lithologically continuous units of a very fine grained, dark-grey to black graphite rock.
+The Nunasvaara graphite unit extends over 15.0 km of strike, of which less than 10% has been drill tested to date.

 Following positive assay results from a 3,047 metre diamond drilling program, Talga completed a maiden JORC Mineral Resource Estimate for the North and South Niska deposits consisting of 4.6 Mt at 25.8% graphite concentrate (10.0% Cg cut-off) in the Indicated category.